MinellaPersonalProjects/my-tech-teachings/content/blog/quick-look-vuetify-grids.md

   </v-container>
 ```

-This is what your complete grid looks like,
+This is what your code looks like,

 ![fullGrid](https://i.imgur.com/9b1tHRg.png)

-I know it looks tiny but be patient, you can create so many fun styles by changing a few values.
-Head on to [Part 2](/blog/styling-vuetify-grids.md) of this tutorial to try out fun combinations to do more grid styling
+It may look small but be patient, now you have the basics down, you can create so many fun styles by changing a few values.
+Head on to [Part 2](/blog/styling-vuetify-grids.md) of this tutorial to gain more advanced mastery of the Vuetify Grid System.